anotherlab/anotherlab.github.io/_posts/2017-03-05-xamarin-dev-days-latham-ny-dec-2nd.md

 ---
 [<img loading="lazy" class="alignnone size-medium" src="https://i0.wp.com/photos.smugmug.com/photos/i-pq9xvt2/0/XL/i-pq9xvt2-XL.png?resize=680%2C142&#038;ssl=1" width="680" height="142"  />](https://ti.to/xamarin/dev-days-latham-2017)

-Looking to start doing mobile app development with [Xamarin](https://www.xamarin.com/), but don&#8217;t know where to start?
+Looking to start doing mobile app development with [Xamarin](https://www.xamarin.com/), but don't know where to start?
 Then we have some good news for you.
 Xamarin Dev Days is coming to the [Tech Valley](http://www.techvalley.org/).
-We&#8217;ll be hosting the event on [Saturday, December 2nd](https://ti.to/xamarin/dev-days-latham-2017.ics), at the [new Latham office of Tyler Technologies](http://maps.google.com/maps?q=42.7563%2C-73.8228+%28Tyler+Technologies%2C+11+Cornell+Rd%2C+Latham%2C+NY+12110%29).
-While it&#8217;s early to announce an event that is 9 months off, it&#8217;s still good to get the word out.
+We'll be hosting the event on [Saturday, December 2nd](https://ti.to/xamarin/dev-days-latham-2017.ics), at the [new Latham office of Tyler Technologies](http://maps.google.com/maps?q=42.7563%2C-73.8228+%28Tyler+Technologies%2C+11+Cornell+Rd%2C+Latham%2C+NY+12110%29).
+While it's early to announce an event that is 9 months off, it's still good to get the word out.

 Xamarin Dev Days are community driven, hands-on learning experiences geared towards beginner mobile developers to help build, test, and connect native iOS, Android, and Windows apps.
-We&#8217;ll spend the morning with sessions that introduce Xamarin ecosystem.
+We'll spend the morning with sessions that introduce Xamarin ecosystem.
 This will include an overview of Xamarin, Xamarin.Forms, and using cloud computing through Azure with Xamarin.

 There will be a hands on lab in the afternoon that will walk everyone through how to build a Xamarin.Forms app that pulls data down from an Azure hosted database.